Sarsia

 Venture Round in 2007

-WindSim AS is a Norwegian company based in Tonsberg that specializes in software for simulating wind resources in complex terrains.
-Its primary product, WindSim, is designed to optimize energy production from wind turbines across various regions, including Europe, Asia, Australia, and North America.
-The software employs advanced computational fluid dynamics and automated deep neural learning to enhance the efficiency of energy projects by accurately forecasting energy production and efficacy.
-In addition to its software offerings, WindSim AS provides consulting and training services to assist users in maximizing the benefits of its technology.
-The company distributes its products through partners in multiple countries, including China, France, Germany, Italy, Spain, and Taiwan.
-WindSim AS was previously known as VECTOR AS before rebranding in December 2005.
+WindSim AS is a company based in Tonsberg, Norway, specializing in software for simulating wind resources in complex terrains.
+It offers a product known as WindSim, which optimizes energy production from wind turbines across Europe, Asia, Australia, and North America.
+The software leverages advanced computational fluid dynamics and automated deep neural learning technologies to enhance the efficiency of energy projects by accurately forecasting energy production.
+In addition to its software solutions, WindSim provides consulting and training services to help clients effectively utilize its products.
+The company's offerings are distributed in various countries, including China, France, Germany, Italy, Spain, and Taiwan.
+WindSim AS was previously named VECTOR AS before adopting its current name in December 2005.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.